Blog

 One Roof, Many Formats

-As the last cassette tape manufacturer of music-quality recording tape, we’re committed to cassettes.
+As one of the last cassette tape manufacturers of music-quality recording tape, we’re committed to cassettes.
 We specialize in cassette tape manufacturing and cassette tape duplication

 But our technical expertise and appreciation for music mean we also enjoy producing top-quality audio in other formats, from vinyl record pressing to CD duplication.